yuIlariy/File-Store-Bot/README.md

 ## 🤖 About

-**File Store Bot** by **Trinity Mods** is a powerful and flexible Telegram bot that enables secure file storage and sharing through unique links.
-With advanced features like premium access, shorteners, verification, and more — it’s your complete solution for managing file-based content on Telegram.
+**File Store Bot** by **Trinity Mods** is a powerful yet beginner-friendly Telegram bot for secure file storage and sharing via private/direct links.
+Built with minimal code and maximum performance, it is perfect for both developers and non-coders alike.

+🌀 **Fastest-in-class performance with minimum codebase**
+🔧 **Just edit `config.py`, `start.py`, and `cbb.py` — or only `start.py` — and you're ready to go!**
+🚀 **Ideal for beginners, deploy-ready in under 2 minutes**

 ---